olekaspt/SA_Assignment02/README.md

 * Did some of the UnitTests that were provided, would you have come up with them on your own?

 For you report.
 * One spreadsheet with multiple sheets.
-Sheet 1 is for Pt1, Sheet 2 is for Pt 2.
+Sheet 1 is for Pt1, Sheet 2 is for Pt 1.
+And the two more sheet for the Qa person
 * PDF report for Part 3
   * Screenshots of the green submit check mark
   * Answers to questions posed in Part 3